Allow or Block Safari

 4. Tap Content & Privacy Restrictions.

-7. Consider using Apple's App Approval feature to prevent your child from installing other browsers.
+9. Consider using Apple's App Approval feature to prevent your child from installing other browsers.
+You can also install the Bark Kids app to take your screen time controls a step further.